freenas/freenas-docs/userguide/tn_initial.rst

 power cords into the AC receptacles on the back of the %brand% Storage Array and secure them in place with the wire locks.

-.. note:: be sure to power on all %brand% storage expansion shelves before powering on the %brand% Storage Array.
+.. note:: Be sure to power on all %brand% storage expansion shelves before powering on the %brand% Storage Array.

 Power on the %brand% Storage Array by pressing the top left button